 We are motivated to understand chromatin structure in the context of epigenetic activation and repression, as we define projects at the interface of epigenomics and pediatric cancer biology.
 Our view is that understanding basic epigenetic mechanisms and vulnerabilities will provide the groundwork for precision therapies.

 While pediatric cancers often have low mutational burden, alterations can drive changes in the epigenetic landscape.
 Our group seeks to understand chromatin deregulation in cancers with low mutational frequencies.
 We have a special interest in understanding the central determinants for 3D genome organization in cancer, defining how chromatin interactions change in human disease, and for investigating how the epigenome interacts with chemotherapeutics.

 Epigenomics for Chromatin Architecture

-In order to define altered epigenetic states, our group develops new methods for understanding chromatin interactivity.
+In order to define altered epigenetic states, our group develops new methods for understanding chromatin structure, and how proteins bind to the genome.
 Our methods are driven by questions connecting chromatin remodeling and genome architecture.

 Benjamin Stanton, PhD

-Benjamin Stanton leads the Systems Epigenetics Group @ Nationwide and The Ohio State University College of Medicine.
-His main interests relate to (1) understanding chromatin activation in childhood cancer, (2) understanding how epigenetic repression influences genome organization in human disease, and (3) interdisciplinary approaches for new methods in systems epigenetics.
-He deeply cares about mentoring the next generation of scientists.
-He also enjoys spending time with his fiancée Abigail Wolf.
+Benjamin Stanton leads the Systems Epigenetics Group at Nationwide Children’s and The Ohio State University College of Medicine.
+His main research interests relate to understanding chromatin activation in childhood cancer, understanding how epigenetic repression influences genome organization in human disease and exploring interdisciplinary approaches for new methods in systems epigenetics.
+Dr. Stanton cares deeply about mentoring the next generation of scientists.
+He also enjoys spending time with his wife Abigail Wolf.

 Caitlin Jones, PhD